NuttaneeKnight/ServiceNow/snDeveloper.md

 * To show a pop up on an incident form, when any one changes the priority to be high that it will become critical
 * Created a new client script for a pop up that alert the user that they are changing the state to priority one.
 * The name is Show Alert on P1
+* Type is on change
+* Field name is Priority

 //57.04